FoamScience/mixer-bayesian-optimization/README.md

 **Solution:** Weigh this objective value with either the total impeller surface, or number of blades.

 Out of the 30 tried trials, 18 were completed.
-The failed trials featured only blades count of 3 and 6, which is also related to `rotorBladeRadius` and `rotorBladeHeight`.
-I made peace with this fact, because otherwise I will need to setup dependencies between parameters, which can give not-so-trivial-to-analyse results.
+The failed trials featured only blades count of 3 and 6, which is also related to the shaft's radius and `rotorBladeHeight`.
+I made peace with this fact, because otherwise I will need to linearize this constraint between parameters, which can be a pain.
 For now, these trials fail, and we know why most of them do.
 The failed trials feature no other correlations, 30 trials (with 18 completing) is just not enough:

 ![](plots/Mixer_failed_trials.png)

-> What's more concerning is the algorithm's (SAASBO) insistence on trying around failing parameter sets.
+> What's more concerning is the algorithm's (SAASBO) insistence on trying **around** failing parameter sets.
-> Because we don't have huge search spaces, yet It's better to opt out of SAASBO in favor of something
+> Because we don't have huge search spaces, yet, It's better to opt out of SAASBO in favor of something
 > like BOTorch or GPEI

 A clear indication of the quality of optimization results is the uncertainty around Pareto Frontier points.